vasudeogaichor/library-backend/Readme.md

     ```bash
     npm start
     ```
-5. Access the API endpoints using a tool like Postman or curl
+5. Access the API endpoints using a tool like Postman or curl.
+You can find the given Postman collection.

 ## Endpoints